KaranjotSV/ViT/README.md

 # ViT
-performance of ViT induced with SPT and LSA on CIFAR-100, trained for 20 epochs
+performance of ViT extended with SPT and LSA on CIFAR-100, trained for 20 epochs

 | model  | top-1 accuracy (%) |
 |--------|--------------------|